QuentinRo/CLD1-STACK-WEB/debian.md

 ### Configuring disks
 13. Partition type: We use *Guided - use entire disk*.
 14. Select our disk
-15. Partition scheme: All files in one disk
+15. Partition scheme: All files in one partition
 16. Partition recap: Ok -> finish partitioning
 17. Write changes to disk: **YES**
 18. Scan aditional CD or DVD: **NO**